 END OF USE MANAGEMENT

-We don’t view end-of-life batteries as waste but as future inputs for our products.
+We do not view end-of-life batteries as waste but as future inputs for our products.
 Our recycling initiatives aim to recover every single battery we sell and return their materials to the battery supply chain, contributing to the circular economy.
 EnerSys is committed to providing the resources needed to operate a worldwide recycling collection program.
 Our program reduces the environmental impact of improper disposal and the need for new raw materials.

 Recycling is not just for industrial batteries.
 We also aim to educate consumers on consumer battery recyclability.
 Our rechargeable batteries have a Call2Recycle certification label, showcasing how to safely recycle them at the end of their useful cycle.